tinacms/tina.io/content/docs/plugins/fields.md

 `'color'` is referring to the `name` of the Color [Field Plugin](/docs/plugins/fields/custom-fields#2-creating-field-plugins) that is hooked up to the CMS by default.

-You can also define components inline to render in place of a default field:
+You can also define components to render in place of a default field:

 **Example**